vladzaharia/dangerprep/docker/infrastructure/portal/README.md

 - QR code toggle still works for touchscreen interaction
 - Service cards show URLs as text (no clicking)
 - Optimized for NanoPi M6 touchscreen display

+### Auto-Reset Feature
+The portal automatically returns to the homepage after 5 minutes of user inactivity.
+This feature:
+- Monitors user activity (mouse movement, touches, clicks, keyboard input, scrolling)
+- Preserves the kiosk mode state (if `?kiosk` is in the URL, it stays in kiosk mode)
+- Redirects to `/qr` in kiosk mode or `/services` in normal mode
+- Uses `react-idle-timer` library with event throttling for optimal performance
+- Ideal for public kiosk displays to reset to the default view

 ## Architecture